-This paleo peppermint hot chocolate recipe is made with coconut milk and cacao powder for a decadent dairy-free treat.
+This paleo, keto, and vegan peppermint hot chocolate recipe is made with coconut milk and cacao powder for a decadent dairy-free treat.

 Unlike my drinking chocolate recipe, which is made with melted unsweetened chocolate, this is a hot chocolate made with cacao powder.
 I always have cans of coconut milk and cacao powder in the pantry, so I can whip up this hot cocoa any time.
 This post contains some affiliate links for your convenience.
 Read my full disclosure policy here.